Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-All six sides of wooded shutters, including the reverse side, should be painted to keep the wood sealed and protected.
+All six sides of wooden shutters, including the reverse side, should be painted to keep the wood sealed and protected.
 If the backside isn't painted, moisture can get trapped behind the shutter and rot the wood.

-Painting Wooden Shutters without Removing Them
+Painting Wooden Shutters Without Removing Them

 Painting installed shutters from a ladder is more challenging too because you have to carefully cut-in around all four sides without getting paint onto the siding.
 The windows below also have to be covered with plastic to protect them from dripping paint.

 Use an extension ladder to access and remove the shutters.
 I use a 24-foot aluminum extension ladder to remove second-story shutters, and in most cases, this ladder length is the perfect size for a typical two-story home.
 Hang an empty bucket from the ladder using a bucket hook, and store the removed screws and drill inside the bucket while handling the shutters.